spicata/spicata99/mint-fresh-notes/litExam/close.md

 Children's innocence and the loss of it.

-When we are children, it is easy to fall into the trap that we are invincible.
-However, as seen in *In Childhood* by Kimiko Hahn, this illusion quickly wears off, and a child's innocence is lost, as they come to terms with their newer reality...
+When one is a child, it is easy to believe that the factors around them are immutable and unchanging, and that the world will continue as it has before.
+However, we come to learn that this idea is untrue, a development that is explored in Kimiko Hahn's poem *In Childhood*.
+Through a close analysis of the poem, we learn of the loss of innocence in children.
+In particular, we learn of the realisation of life's impermanence through textual allusions.

+blah blah blah "remains dead ... wolf's belly" blah blah alludes to the little red riding hood, a common children's fairytale. blah blah shows the disillusionment as children comes to terms with reality.